kutec/tssync/_posts/2015-09-12-jquery-collapsible-panel.md

 dsq_thread_id:
   - "4145648856"
 ---
-Collapsible panel is one of the most used components for a web&nbsp;project.
-It easily allows the user showing and&nbsp;hiding the content.
-Also,&nbsp;it&nbsp;saves the space on a web page.
-Most of the time it can be found on&nbsp;<abbr title="Frequently Asked Questions">FAQ</abbr>&nbsp;pages, but it can be used anywhere as per&nbsp;the need.
+Collapsible panel is one of the most used components for a web project.
+It easily allows the user showing and hiding the content.
+Also, it saves the space on a web page.
+Most of the time it can be found on <abbr title="Frequently Asked Questions">FAQ</abbr> pages, but it can be used anywhere as per the need.

 This article will focus on the easiest way to create a collapsible panel using jQuery.
-And&nbsp;to understand the code, you must have basic knowledge of <a href="/html">HTML</a> and&nbsp;<a href="/js">jQuery</a>.
+And to understand the code, you must have basic knowledge of <a href="/html">HTML</a> and <a href="/javascript">jQuery</a>.

 There are many ways we can integrate the collapsible panel.
-If you are using the&nbsp;<a href="http://teckstack.com/rwd">Bootstrap</a> then you might choosing its <a href="http://getbootstrap.com/components/#panels" target="_blank">JavaScript component</a>.
-Also, many jQuery plugins available to download for quick&nbsp;use.
+If you are using the <a href="http://teckstack.com/rwd">Bootstrap</a> then you might choosing its <a href="http://getbootstrap.com/components/#panels" target="_blank">JavaScript component</a>.
+Also, many jQuery plugins available to download for quick use.
 But here I have created very simple code that may help you to create a simple jQuery collapsible panel for any project.
 <h2>HTML</h2>

-I believe in&nbsp;good readable code structure.
-So I am following below way, where we have a parent <span class="lang:default decode:true crayon-inline ">#secondary</span>&nbsp;to control the hierarchy at its best.
-Further&nbsp;there is set of <span class="lang:default decode:true crayon-inline ">.widget</span>&nbsp;with panel title and its relevant content.
+I believe in good readable code structure.
+So I am following below way, where we have a parent <span class="lang:default decode:true crayon-inline ">#secondary</span> to control the hierarchy at its best.
+Further there is set of <span class="lang:default decode:true crayon-inline ">.widget</span> with panel title and its relevant content.
 <pre class="lang:default mark:7,9 decode:true ">&lt;aside id="secondary" class="col-md-3 col-sm-3"&gt;
     &lt;div class="row"&gt;